davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/massachusetts/massachusetts.md

   - Vermont
-down the atlantic coast: Rhode Island eastbound on interstate 90: Boston
+down the atlantic coast: Rhode Island eastbound on interstate 90: Boston state of:
-type: state
+  - New England
+  - Northeastern United States
+  - United States
 up the atlantic coast: New Hampshire
 tags:
   - state
-  - New England
-  - Northeastern United States
-  - United States
 ---